krasimir/less-compiler/README.md

         console.log("the compiled css: ", css);
     });

-If you know when the compiler started to watch:
+If you need to know when the compiler started to watch:

     require("lesscompile").init({
         pathToWatch: __dirname + "/less",